There are two VisionCam XM hardware generations available:

 Please note that no error checking is performed in the examples in order to simplify the code. |

 This example is based on the previous example.
 An external frame trigger signal is now used to start acquistion for a limited number of trigger events.
 After a frame trigger happens, only the specified number of trigger events (TriggerCount) will be sent to the sensor.
 Further events are ignored, until the next frame trigger arrives.
 Further, the value TriggerDelay can be used to delay the first sensor event after the frame trigger.
-This value is also based on encoder position, not on time. void SetupTrigger(unsigned int EncoderDivider, unsigned int TriggerCount, unsigned int TriggerDelay)
+This value is also based on encoder position, not on time.
+Please note that the VisionCam LM2 provides a dedicated frame trigger mode which ensures synchronization between frame trigger and captured images. void SetupTrigger(unsigned int EncoderDivider, unsigned int TriggerCount, unsigned int TriggerDelay)

 {